 Here I describe my steps on extending the delta 3D printer ‘Predator’ by Anycubic to 950mm z height.
+I built this mod in April 2019 and the printer is still currently in use.

 The reason why I choose the Anycubic Predator for my height mod: Delta 3D printers are more suitable for height mods.
 Their triangular structure and fixed build plate makes them more stable at larger heights, and they print a lot faster due to the combined effort of 3 stepper motors to move the extruder.
 The Predator is also standard equipped with a floating extruder drive, which makes the bowden tube a lot shorter and no need to extend it to immense lengths at height mods which would stress the bowden system a lot.
 The Predator also does not require any firmware or board changes to do the height mod.